talyric/pvcglue/README.md

 1. Add the new user's public key to the manager

         pvc manager user /path/to/id_rsa.pub

 2. Add the new user's public key to the project(s)

         pvc manager pull # to ensure the latest data

-    # edit the file listed after "Saved as:"
-    # add public SSH key of new user to project(s)
+    Edit the file listed after "Saved as:" add public SSH key of new user to project(s)

         pvc manager push

 3. Update all environments to allow access

         pvc alpha bootstrap
         pvc beta bootstrap # if not the same set of servers as alpha pvc preview bootstrap # if not the same set of servers as alpha/beta pvc production bootstrap

 4. Configure the manager (only once per developer machine, if set as the default).

         pvc manager configure # only once per developer machine, if set as default

 5. Test.

         pvc alpha c # start a rails console on the alpha web server

 ## Common Usage